bnb-chain/BEPs/BEP2.md

 **Freeze Process:**

-- Address-holder signed a freeze transaction and make it broadcasted to one of Binance Chain nodes
+- Address-holder signed a freeze transaction and make it broadcasted to one of BNB Beacon Chain nodes
-- The Binance Chain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other Binance Chain nodes
+- The BNB Beacon Chain node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other BNB Beacon Chain nodes
 - Freeze transaction is committed on the blockchain by block proposer
 - Validators will verify the transaction initiator’s balance is no less than the frozen amount.
 The fee will be deducted from the transaction initiator’s address.
 - This amount of tokens in the address of the transaction initiator will be moved from balance to frozen.